Tetrabyte/SecureSend/Configuration.md

 # Enabling File Pushes

-To enable file uploads (File Pushes) in your instance of Tbyte Secure Send, you must have logins enabled (see above) and specify a place to store uploaded files.
+To enable file uploads (File Pushes) in your instance of Tbyte Secure Send, there are a few requirements:

+1.  you must have logins enabled (see above)
+2.  specify a place to store uploaded files
+3. If you use cloud storage, configure the CORS configuration in your buckets (detailed below)

 The following settings enable/disable the feature and specify where to store uploaded files.